mhaugrud/msumcspy/_sources/ClassesBasics/Exercises.rst

    Write two unit tests for the ``add`` method that takes a ``Point`` as a parameter.
-It creates a new ``Point`` whose x attribute is the sum of the x attributes of self and the parameter.
+It creates a new ``Point`` whose x attribute is the sum of the x attributes of itself and the parameter.
    Likewise for its y attribute.
 Do not implement the ``add`` method.
 It currently returns an arbitrary ``Point`` of (0,0).
 Your unit tests should check the value that is returned by ``add`` in two different instances where the expected result is not (0,0).